 Performance measures are selected and weighted by management and the Compensation Committee annually to give emphasis to performance criteria for which participants have influence.
 The Compensation Committee has established "earnings before interest, taxes, depreciation and amortization" ("EBITDA") as the primary corporate financial performance objective for each executive officer.
 In addition, a portion of the incentive potential for certain participants was based on return on investment ("ROI") and, for certain of the executives, none of whom were Named Executive Officers, other strategic goals as determined appropriate for the executives' areas of responsibilities.
 Other strategic goals and objectives varied and included measures such as safety performance.
 Performance goals may be similar for all executives or may be different to reflect more appropriate measures of corporate and business unit performance.
 The EBITDA and ROI targets are generally set based on Oil States or business unit annual budgeted financial statements which are approved by the Board.
 The relative percentages of EBITDA and ROI used to evaluate Oil States' executives are based upon the nature of each executive's role in Oil States and how that role relates to overall goals and performance of Oil States.
-For example, for those divisions which have ROI criteria, executives responsible for the operation of those specific divisions or who have a significant impact over investment decisions with respect to such businesses have business-based or Oil States' ROI as part of their performance measure if achievement of such measure is material to Oil States performance.
+For example, for those divisions which have ROI criteria, executives responsible for the operation of their performance measure if achievement of such measure is material to Oil States performance.
 Executives who have less control over segment-based or Oil States' ROI, have performance measures more heavily weighted towards EBITDA.
-Oil States believes the use of tailored performance goals, which are closely aligned with drivers of Oil States' success, furthers its compensation objective of reinforcing the relationship between strong individual performance of executives and ov
+Oil States believes the use of tailored performance goals, which are closely aligned with drivers of Oil States' success, furthers its compensation objective of reinforcing the relationship between strong individual performance of executives and overall business performance.
+Individual objectives are tailored to match areas of direct responsibility and impact on Oil States performance.